-Students for whom English is a second language, a Test of English as a Foreign Language (TOEFL) score of at least 500 (paper), 173 (computer) or 61 (Internet-Based) is required for admission consideration.
-Other tests, such as IELTS, SAT, and ACT will be looked at for admission if the TOEFL is not offered in your area.
-Students who are interested in SUNY Canton who do not meet English Proficiency re-quirements can apply for conditional admission in which they will enroll in the ESL program at FMCC for a period of time based on their level of proficiency.
+Students who are interested in SUNY Canton who do not meet English Proficiency requirements can apply for conditional admission in which they will enroll in the ESL program at Fulton Montgomery Community College (FMCC) for a period of time based on their level of proficiency.
 Once they have successfully completed the program, they will be offered full admission to SUNY Canton.
-Students must meet all other admission requirements at SUNY Canton to qualify for conditional admission.
+Students must meet all other admission re-quirements at SUNY Canton to qualify for conditional admission.

 To be assured for full consideration for Fall admission, the application must be submitted no later than April 1st.
-If applying for Spring ad-mission, the application must be completed with all supporting documents no later than November 1st.
+If applying for Spring admission, the application must be completed with all supporting documents no later than November 1st.
 It may take several months to obtain the appropriate visa, so it is recommended that students apply for admission as early as possible.

-Additional supporting documents, such as a colored copy of the biography page of a valid passport, the Foreign Student Financial State-ment (FSA-4) and supporting financial documentation will be required upon admission in order to obtain an I-20.
+Additional supporting documents, such as a colored copy of the biography page of a valid passport, the Foreign Student Financial Statement (FSA-4) and support-ing financial documentation will be required upon admission in order to obtain an I-20.
 These forms must be completed and certified by the appropriate financial institution.
 Please make sure the form is accurate and signed in all appropriate places to avoid delays with the I-20 processing.
 The application will be reviewed when all required information is received.

-All supporting documents should be sent to Office of Admis-sions, SUNY Canton, 34 Cornell Drive, Canton, NY 13617-1098, USA.
+All supporting documents should be sent to Office of Admissions, SUNY Canton, 34 Cornell Drive, Canton, NY 13617-1098, USA